 What is it that we do

 Trying to work how you might explain what your organisation does to an eight year old is actually a very worthwhile exercise.
-At Bright Innovation we are all about speed and simplicity so finding a fast, simple way of explaining what we do is an important part of our own marketing.
+At Bright we are all about agile marketing, pace and simplicity so finding a fast, simple way of explaining what we do is an important part of our own marketing.